The extinction of people with mental and physical disabilities by German physicians during the Nazi time

 During the Nazi time about 270,000 German citizens with disabilities and mental disorders were compulsorily sterilized due to a Nazi law from July 1933.
 The haste of its implementation proves the interest of the Nazi state authorities for a biological “solution” to social problems, for purifying the “race” and for saving money for care of future offspring of sick and disabled people.

-1945 the allied troops deliberated Germany and Europe from the Nazi regime.
+1945 the allied troops liberated Germany and Europe from the Nazi regime.
 The German physicians and their professional organizations started soon to fool the public.
-They stated that a small number of fanatic followers of the Nazi ideology were involved.
-It is well documented that many physicians and nurses were involved.
-A noticeable number of high-level physicians took part actively in planning, and execution of the killings.
+They stated that only a small number of fanatic followers of the Nazi ideology were involved.
+It is, however, well documented that many physicians and nurses were involved.
+A noticeable number of high-level physicians took part actively in planning and execution of the killings.
 Only a few physicians opposed actively against the killings, many collaborated.

 Researchers suggested various explanations for the crimes: ideological, racial, economic reasons etc. The relation to the beginning of WW II is obvious.
 Therefore, the economic reasons played a dominant role.
 In the meantime, much research has been conducted.
 Professional organizations and institutions commissioned investigations of their history during the Nazi time.

 The historical lecture describes development of the medical crimes, reflect their background and consider the consequences for today and in the future.
 The most important insight is: The absolute respect for human dignity and unlimited human rights for all people may prevent that such crimes against people with disabilities may recur.

 - During the Nazi era, 270,000 people with disabilities and mental disorders were forcibly sterilized and up to 300,000 people with disabilities were murdered

 - However, the secret killing program became known in 1940 and there was resistance among the German population

 - In 1941, the systematic killing was stopped, but the murder continued until the end of the war, for example by depriving people of food.